10 Best Supply Chain Companies of 2021

 Thanks to its commitment to creating a dynamic, distributed supply chain, focusing on dual sourcing to build resiliency, and fostering meaningful relationships with its suppliers, Cisco has continued to thrive despite the disruptions of the past 18 months.

 The company has also made a concerted effort to integrate sustainability initiatives with its supply chain business.
-Cisco has pledged to reduce its greenhouse gas (GHG) emissions by 30%, while 80% of its component, manufacturing, and logistics suppliers will have a GHG emissions reduction target.
+Cisco has pledged to reduce its greenhouse gas (GHG) emissions by 30%, while 80% of its component, manufacturing, and logistics companies and suppliers will have a GHG emissions reduction target.